Comprehensive overview of genetics and hereditary diseases in rabbits

 • Physiotherapy and orthopedic aids can be helpful for minor misalignments.

-• Surgical procedures may be necessary in some cases but involve risks.
+• Surgical intervention may be necessary in some cases, but it is associated with risks.

-• Drug therapies can be used to control spasms.
+• Drug therapies can be used to control cramps.

 • Special care and environmental design can help minimize stress for the animal.

-Diagnosing and treating hereditary diseases in rabbits requires a deep understanding of the specific needs and challenges of each individual animal.
-Early detection and tailored treatment can be crucial to improve rabbits' quality of life.
-In addition, responsible breeding practices are essential to minimize the risk of hereditary diseases.
+The diagnosis and treatment of hereditary diseases in rabbits require a deep understanding of the specific needs and challenges of each individual animal.
+Early detection and tailored treatment can be crucial in improving the rabbits' quality of life.
+Furthermore, responsible breeding practices are essential to minimize the risk of hereditary diseases.

 Hereditary diseases in rabbits – overview